Best Beaches in the Algarve, Portugal: 20 Amazing Tips

 Bordeira Beach

-Among the most beautiful beaches, we must also include Bordeira Beach, which is completely different from all the others.
-It’s popular mainly among surfers; it’s not really for lounging on the beach, but even if you don’t surf, you should definitely go there.
+Among the most beautiful beaches we have to include Bordeira Beach, which is completely different from all the others.
+It’s mostly popular with surfers – it really isn’t a beach for lounging around – but even if you don’t surf, you should definitely head here.

-Right from the parking lot, you have dramatic views of surfers and waves breaking against the cliffs and beach.
-Additionally, there are beautiful photogenic dunes where you can easily walk for two hours.
+Right from the car park you’ll have dramatic views of surfers and waves crashing against the cliffs and the beach.
+Plus there are gorgeous, photogenic dunes you can happily wander for two hours.

-Best surfing beach in Algarve – Bordeira Beach
+The best surfing beach in the Algarve – Bordeira Beach

-If Bordeira doesn’t appeal to you for surfing, try Arrifana, which is also among the extremely popular beaches for surfers.
-However, if you arrive late, parking can be a bit of a problem even in the off-season.
-There’s also a really nice cafe here that serves food – SEA YOU SURF CAFÉ.
+If Bordeira doesn’t win you over for surfing, try Arrifana, which is also extremely popular among surfers.
+But if you arrive late, even off-season it can be a bit of a struggle to park here.
+There’s also a really nice café here that serves food – SEA YOU SURF CAFÉ.

 Arrifana Beach